Space Shuttle (pinball): Reception

-After its success at the October AMOA show, which was characterized as exciting as Dave Rockola's 1930s hits Jig Saw and World Fair, with sufficient orders secured by the end of 1984 to guarantee the factory would remain open, and by February 1985 testing by distributors had proven the game to be a hit.
+After its success at the October AMOA show, which was characterized as exciting as Dave Rockola's 1930s hits Jig Saw and World Fair; with sufficient orders secured by the end of 1984 to guarantee the factory would remain open, and by February 1985 testing by distributors had proven the game to be a hit.

 In a review for Play Meter, Roger Sharpe awarded the game 4/4, and credited the whole of the design team for "bringing some extra life back into pinball".
 In an October 1985 article he questioned if there was a rebirth of pinball, with some operators reluctant to invest in new machines, but concluded "pinball might be on the verge of recapturing the confidence of operators, distributors, and players".

+The earnings of the game were much higher than recent games, and it won the Amusement & Music Operators Association award for the most-played pinball machine in 1985.

 Legacy

 Space Shuttle marked a turning point for Williams, Barry Oursler's prior games sold extremely poorly: Time Fantasy - 608, Joust - 402 and Star Light - 100.
-Those after Space Shuttle had commercial success Comet - 8100, Grand Lizard - 2750 and Pin-Bot - 12001.
+Those after Space Shuttle had commercial success Comet - 8,100, Grand Lizard - 2,750 and Pin-Bot - 12,001.

 The "phenomenal success" of this machine was followed with a series of successful machines including Comet, High Speed, and F-14 Tomcat.